aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 # Step 3: Build custom images with Packer (30-60 min each)
 cd packer
-.\build-image.ps1 -ImageType visualstudio -Action all .\build-image.ps1 -ImageType intellij -Action all cd ..
+.\build-image.ps1 -ImageType vscode -Action all .\build-image.ps1 -ImageType visualstudio -Action all .\build-image.ps1 -ImageType intellij -Action all cd ..

 # Step 4: Update devcenter-settings.json to use custom images
-# Change imageType to "VisualStudioImage" or "IntelliJDevImage"
+# Change imageType to "VSCodeImage", "VisualStudioImage", or "IntelliJDevImage"

 # Step 5: Re-run definitions script to use custom images
 .\02-create-definitions.ps1